 - Losing weight is an important first step for patients with OSA who are overweight or obese.

 - Continuous positive airway pressure (CPAP) is the most effective treatment for moderate-to-severe OSA.
 Although these devices can take some time to get used to, most patients find that CPAP greatly improves their symptoms and quality of life.

-- Mandibular advancement devices (MADs), a type of dental device, may be an alternative therapy for patients who cannot tolerate or use CPAP treatment.
+- Mandibular advancement devices (MADs), a type of dental device, may be an alternative therapy for patients with mild sleep apnea and who cannot tolerate or use CPAP treatment.

 - Surgical removal of enlarged adenoids and tonsils (adenotonsillectomy) is the first-line treatment for childhood OSA.